krobelus/rate-experiments/README.md

 unit propagation [@RebolaCruz2018] until the empty clause is derived, and a backward pass that checks lemmas as required.

-Thinking of formulas as multisets of clauses, an *unsatisfiable core*, for short *core* is an unsatisfiable subset of an unsatisfiable formula.
+A formula in CNF can be regarded as a multiset of clauses.
+An *unsatisfiable core*, for short *core* is an unsatisfiable subset of an unsatisfiable formula.
 With backwards checking, a core is eventually computed like this: whenever the empty clause is derived as part of some redundancy check, conflict analysis adds to the core all clauses that were required to do so.
-This is done through a depth-first search in the graph induced by the reason clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.
+This is done through a depth-first search in the graph induced by the reason
+clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.

-Starting from the empty clause that completes the proof, only lemmas that are already in the core are checked.
+Starting from the empty clause that finishes the proof, only lemmas that are already in the core are checked.
 Other clauses and lemmas do not influence the unsatisfiability result and are virtually dropped from the proof.
 Tools like `drat-trim` can output a *trimmed* proof that only contains core lemmas in DRAT or LRAT format.

+\if0
 Checking a lemma requires finding one or more conflicts via unit propagation.
+\fi

-The trail is a mutable data structure that maintains the shared UP-model as well as literals added on top of assumptions.
-After adding or deleting a clause, the trail is modified accordingly --- this is arguably more efficient than computing it from scratch.
-In the forward pass, an introduction instruction may cause propagation, while a deletion instruction may cause some literals to be removed from the trail.
+The trail is a mutable data structure that corresponds to the shared UP-model of the accumulated formula at each proof step.
+After adding or deleting a clause, the shared UP-model changes and the trail is modified accordingly: In the forward pass, an introduction instruction may cause the shared UP-model to grow due to new propagation, while a deletion instruction may cause the shared UP-model to shrink which means that some literals will be removed from the trail.
+Doing this modification is arguably more efficient than computing the shared UP-model from scratch.
 On the other hand, the backward pass traverses the proof in reverse order and executes the inverse of each proof step, that is, a clause introduction in the backward pass deletes that clause from the formula, while a clause deletion in the backward pass re-introduces the deleted clause.
-To honor that, in the backward pass before each proof step the modification that was done in the forward pass after this step needs to be reverted.
+To make the trail correspond to the shared UP-model, in the backward pass before each proof step the modification that was done in the forward pass after this step needs to be reverted.
 This ensures that when some lemma is processed the trail is the same during forward and backward pass.

 \paragraph{Core-first Unit Propagation} To keep the core small and reduce checking costs, core-first unit propagation was introduced [@Heule_2013].